 For example, defining the scope of the relationship (one-time vs. ongoing) is a key expectation that needs to be mutually set.
 Another important expectation to define is the specific steps in your marketing activities that the project covers along with branding guidelines.

 2. Set clear and specific goals together

 All of us know that goals form an essential component of any project.
-For outsourced marketing campaigns, in particular, goals need to be jointly set and mutually agreed upon by both you and the outsourced agency.
+For outsourced marketing campaigns, in particular, goals need to be jointly set and mutually agreed upon by both you and the outsourced lead generation firm.